damianpolakpjwstk/alzheimer_disease_classification_tools/README.md

 It uses my implementation of the Pseudo-3D CNN models (https://github.com/damianpolakpjwstk/pseudo3d_pytorch) with attention blocks.
 See the notebook, `imaging_models/model.py` and README in pseudo3d_pytorch repository for more details.

+There is also a notebook called `imaging_models/CNN_pretrain.ipynb`.
+It is used to pretrain the CNN models on the IXI dataset (https://brain-development.org/ixi-dataset/).
+This step is optional.

+Another notebook called `imaging_models/architecture_visualization.ipynb` is used to visualize the CNN models architecture with torchviz.

 TODO: add explanation of the CNN models with Grad-CAM visualization.

 ### Installation